protontypes/open-sustainable-technology/README.md

 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
 - [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.

+### Waves and Currents
+- [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
+- [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
+- [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
+- [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
+- [wavespectra](https://github.com/wavespectra/wavespectra) - An open source project for working with ocean wave spectral data.
+- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.

 ### Ocean Carbon and Temperature
 - [CO2SYS](https://github.com/jamesorr/CO2SYS-MATLAB) -  A MATLAB (or Octave) project to compute variables of ocean CO2 systems.